Hi. I’m Dennis....

 As the founder of Man-UP!
-Life Coaching (MULC), I’m often asked how I got into the profession of coaching men and what my background is.
-So I’d like to share some insights into who I am as a coach and as a person.
+Life Coaching (MULC), I’m often asked about my background and how I got into the profession of coaching men.

 Firstly and foremostly, I’m a “creative”.
 This simply means that I identify with my creative abilities above all other tags: father, academic, mentor, etc. This is a critical distinction.
 Men often claim to want success, but are demonstrably confounded when it comes to creating it.